00Haocheng/RGD-SLAM/README.md

 ```
 conda env create -f environment.yaml
 ```
-We recommend following the MonoGS method for environment configuration [MonoGS](https://github.com/muskie82/MonoGS) Then you will then need to install OneFormer to use the segmentation network.
+We recommend following the [MonoGS](https://github.com/muskie82/MonoGS) method for SLAM environment configuration．

+Then you will then need to install OneFormer to use the segmentation network.
 We recommend installing it from [here.](https://github.com/SHI-Labs/OneFormer)
 ## Download Dataset & Data preprocessing ##
 You can download the data as below.